Marja Lehtonen

-Marja Lehtonen is a professional female bodybuilder and personal trainer from Finland, born in 1968 in Tampere.
+Marja-Leana Lehtonen is a professional female bodybuilder and personal trainer from Finland, born in 1968 in Tampere.

 Background

 Lehtonen was born in Tampere, Finland in 1968.
 Always interested in outdoor activities, she joined a sports club in 1983 and became a track athlete.
 Through training as a sprinter she discovered an interest in weightlifting.
 After two years of growing interest in bodybuilding, she decided to see if she could compete in the field and entered the Finland National Championship.
 She won 2nd place in the lightweight category, taking her to the World Championship in Mexico City in 1990, where she finished 7th.